-In addition to basic statistics, all doctoral students must take Research Methods in Mass Comm if they don't test out of the class (see below), two more quantitative or two more qualitative courses, and an additional method specific course to have depth in two methods.
+In addition to basic statistics, all doctoral students must take Research Methods in Mass Comm if they don't test out of the class, two more quantitative or two more qualitative courses, and an additional method specific course to have depth in two methods.
+All beginning doctoral students will be required to take a research methods proficiency exam prior to the start of classes to determine if MMC 6421 will be required.

 DISTRIBUTION REQUIREMENTS MINIMUM COURSES MINIMUM CREDITS TOTAL CREDITS

 CORE COURSES (inside the college)

 Mass Communication Perspectives 1 4

 Communication Colloquium 1 2

 Seminar in Mass Comm Teaching 1 3

 Grant Writing 1 3

 Total Mass Communication Core Credits 12

 SPECIALIZATION COURSES

 Mass Communication Specialty Courses 3 12

 (usually taken within the College)

 Total Specialization Credits 12-20

 METHODOLOGICAL COURSES

 Graduate Level Statistics 1 3

+See Degree Plan for more information

 Total Methodological Credits 15-20

 SUPPORTING COURSES

 Supporting Courses (outside the College) 3 9

 Other Supporting Courses 5 17

-Tatal Companies Condita 22

 Total Supporting Credits 23

 DISSERTATION RESEARCH

 Before the Qualifying Examination, MMC7979

 After the Qualifying Examination, MMC 7980

 Total Dissertation Research Credits 18-24

 GRAND TOTAL REQUIRED CREDITS 90